 One of the key features of a computer is that it is recognized by its utilization of the Windows operating/working system.
 The windows operating/working system is the foundation programming that runs everything else over it.
 Windows is the top of the line operating system in the world.
 Other operating systems are Linux, Apple's macOS, etc.

-In the event that your system is running slowly, the first pointer is the presence of small RAM, hence it is advised to increase the RAM of your PC.
-Most people, however, go for the option of increasing the Virtual Memory (hard drive) of their PC because it is cheaper to do this, however, increasing the RAM is a better and more effective option this is because your processor can peruse information from RAM a lot quicker than from a hard drive.
+If your system is running slowly, the first pointer is the presence of small RAM, hence it is advised to increase the RAM of your PC.
+Most people, however, go for the option of increasing the Virtual Memory (hard drive) of their PC because it is cheaper to do this, increasing the RAM is a better and more effective option this is because your processor can peruse information from RAM a lot quicker than from a hard drive.

 At the point when your hard drive gets to about 95 percent full (with a change of color from blue to red), it is estimated that PCs can become slow by 50 percent.
 This is because there is no space to spare the temporary documents required for operating programs.
 Consequentially, the Operating System looks like it doesn't have the foggiest idea on how to run appropriately any longer.